To Flip or Not to Flip, an Essay on Polyamory in 4 Parts (Part 1)

 “Yes.
 Let’s try this.
 I’m up for it,” I said.

-But I had been living inside a novel.
+But I had been living inside the submarine.
 How could I think with any clarity?
 I’d said yes.
 What I’d really meant, however, was: “I don’t even know what you’re asking me.”

 The next month was one of the more depressing of my adult life.
 I wasn’t lonely, I didn’t want for sex (I had more with Jenna than we’d had in years, and then sex with others too), I was deeply engrossed in my work, I had the support of friends and family, I had a kind of openness with Jenna that we hadn’t had perhaps ever, we were telling one another everything, all of it.
 So what of this sadness?
 Was it shattered romantic ideals?
 In part, yes.
 But what ideals?
-We had abandoned those long before, so we believed.
-Was it the sense of Jenna’s wish to identify herself with another person publicly?
-Somewhat.
-But neither one of us were or ever had been comfortable with the idea of being thought of as part of a pair.
-Strict individualists—that’s what we were.
-Was I heartbroken?
+Hadn't I abandoned those long ago?
+Was I heartbroken then?
 To a degree.
-But I soon met a wonderful woman, and my heart was soothed.
-Mostly, however, it was that the days themselves were overwhelmingly schizophrenic: at one moment, Jenna and I would be having sex on the bathroom floor, and at the next she would be off to meet her girlfriend.
-The following morning, I would have an early jog, stop in at a lover’s, have sex, Jenna would be home with our son, the two of them just waking up, and I would return and then we would have breakfast as a family.
+But I soon met a terrific woman, and my heart was soothed.
+I began t think it was the days themselves, which were schizophrenic: at the start of one, Jenna and I would have sex, and by noon she would be off to meet her girlfriend.
+The following morning, I would have an early jog, stop in at a lover’s, sleep with her, Jenna would be home with our son, the two of them just waking up, and I would return and we would have breakfast as a family.
 Jenna and I would then walk our child to school, after which we would talk for some time about our relationship and the relationships we were having with other women.
 No details were spared.
 We didn’t fight, we listened, accepting what we could accept or else expressing our disapproval, our hurt.
-Inevitably, we would ask one another whether we should continue on in this way, whether we were we out of our minds and destroying our relationship, or, on the other hand, allowing ourselves to grow and therefore, as we would conceive of it, survive.
+Inevitably, we would ask one another whether we should continue on in this way, whether we were destroying our relationship, or, on the other hand, allowing ourselves to grow and therefore, as we would conceive of it, survive.

-Eventually then, Jenna would leave for the studio, and I would sit down to write.
-Descending deep deep and then deeper below the surface in my submarine—the noise of this life ceasing, replaced by peace, order, and pleasure in the extreme—I could feel myself reaching further than ever before for the escape that writing offers its practitioners.
+Eventually, Jenna would leave for the studio, and I would sit down to write.
+Descending deep and then deeper below the surface in my submarine—the noise of this life ceasing, replaced by peace, order—I could feel myself reaching further than ever before for the escape that writing offers its practitioners.
 For the making of a book, this is a good thing.
 Critical.
 But resurfacing at the end of each day was becoming more and more difficult.
 And before long, I could sense that I had no real wish to resurface, not just at the end of the day, but at any time at all.
 It was deep down in the book where I wanted to remain.
 The romantic in me could celebrate this point.
 But the part of my being sworn to reason and survival was terrified, and not a little desperate to know whether I would ever again resurface.
 And if so, where?
 And would I recognize the place?
 And would it look like hell?